Material & Supply Calculator Shower Walls & Tub Walls

-Tiling a wall above a bathtub can help turn an outdated bathroom, into a fresh and renewed space in your home.
+Tiling a wall above a bathtub can help turn an outdated bathroom into a fresh and renewed space in your home.

 Properly calculating your project’s total area helps ensure an accurate estimate of the materials needed.
 The shape of your project space may require combining multiple measurements.
-Follow the simple directions on our Calculating Total Area page to guide you through the process.

 Grout joint widths are also an important factor in a successful tile installation.
 When choosing spacer size, consider the aesthetics of the installation, the type and size of tile, the edge style of the tile and the type of grout.